samora/ng-launchpad/README.md

 * `src/`- app's sources.
   * `common/`- shared components used by other modules in `src/modules/`.
-    If the folder doesn't exisit you must create it.
+    If the folder doesn't exist you must create it.
   * `img/`- drop images here.
-Remember's directory structure when copying into build/production folder.
+Remember's directory structure when copying into build or production folder.
   * `less/`-
     * `main.less`- main css file used to generate `main.css`.
       All Less files in `src/common` & `src/modules` are concatenated into `main.less`